Restaurant Quality Lobster Bisque

 - 1 dried bay leaf

-- 1 teaspoon coarse kosher (or sea) salt
+- 1 teaspoon coarse kosher salt or sea salt

 - 2 tablespoons butter